Obituary of Karen R. Richardson

 In the photo to the left, from October 2018, Karen is expressively radiant as she marvels at the avian angel covering both herself and daughter Laura.
 The visit of a variety of avian angels was an inspiration of her husband Dave’s bowler friend Tom Kirkwood.

-To send flowers to the family of Karen Richardson, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Karen Richardson, please visit Tribute Store